Skip to main content

 int cell_hash(cell c) asm "HASHCU";

-Computes the representation hash of cell c and returns it as a 256-bit unsigned integer x.
-Useful for signing and checking signatures of arbitrary entities represented by a tree of cells.
+Calculates the representation hash of the given cell c and returns it as a 256-bit unsigned integer x.
+This function is handy for signing and verifying signatures of arbitrary entities structured as a tree of cells.

 slice_hash